 The electronic gear selector display is self-contained within the instrument cluster.
 It displays the position of the automatic transmission shift lever, and the relation of each position to all other positions.
 For a good signal the display will place a box around the selected transmission range (PRND21).
-If the PRNDL displays only the characters PRND21 (no boxes) have the system checked by an authorized dealer.
+If the PRNDL displays only the characters PRND21 (no boxes) have the system checked by an authorized dealer has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper tire inflation pressure for those tires.)